Substra/substra-documentation/docs/source/documentation/concepts.rst

 Parallelization
 ---------------

-There are two ways to run several tasks in parallel on a same organization.
+There are two ways to run several tasks in parallel on a same organization with Substra.
 The first one, named vertical scaling, is when several tasks are run in parallel on the same machine.
 The second one, horizontal scaling, is when several tasks are run in parallel on several machines belonging to the same organization.

 ..
 TODO:: Detail vertical and horizontal scaling